Bubobubobubobubo/sardine/docs/sardine_doc/src/about/strategies.md

 # Sardine Strategies

 The **Oblique Strategies** are a set of cards once written by Brian Eno and Peter Schmidt.
 These are cards that you should take a look at when you are feeling down when working in the studio.
 They are pretty famous and were used by many musicians worldwide.
-To my knowledge, nobody ever tried to write a <span class="underline">live coding flavour</span> of these cards&#x2026; until now.
+To my knowledge, nobody ever tried to write a <span class="underline">live coding flavour</span> of these cards until now.
 Here they are, have fun:

     1) Computers are good at maths.
     2) Do what musicians can't do.
 Elaborate.